How to Make Black African Soap and Exfoliation Recipe

 What Is Black African Soap?

 What makes this soap unique is that it doesn't contain sodium hydroxide (caustic soda) as a source of lye.
-Instead a natural lye, potassium hydroxide, is formed from the plantain potash.
+Instead, natural lye, or potassium hydroxide, is formed from the plantain potash.

 Although Black African Soap is called black," it's actually brown in colour.